 Some other positives: This level of challenge and impact helps ward off muscle and bone loss, and keeps your fitness level high enough for pickup basketball games and 10Ks.

 What might work better: You can’t keep doing the same thing and expect the same results.
 Your muscles become more efficient at handling the work output, which means your heart rate stays lower and you burn fewer calories and less fat.

 Plus, the burnout potential — both physical and mental — associated with this routine is high.
 “Try different types of training that don’t work your muscles in the same way,” suggests Kravitz.
 “That might include rec sports, rock climbing, lifting weights or swimming laps.
 Cross-training solves the overuse injury problem.”
 As with the first routine, adding a couple of interval-training sessions a week can help vary your heart rate.
 And working very hard for short bursts will help you build a higher tolerance for lactic acid and train the body to reuse it for energy, thus improving your cardio endurance.
-(For more on heart-rate training, see “A Better Way to Burn Fat” in the January/February 2007 archives.)
+(For more on heart-rate training, see “A Better Way to Burn Fat”.)
 Finally, taking at least one day a week off for recovery might net you better fitness gains.